Winter Wellness Tips

 Fearful living can lead to excessive stress which in and of itself can impair our immune system, and being prepared and knowing I am nourishing myself and help reduce any anxiety I have.

-On that note, here are some steps I take when I feel like I might be coming down with something...
-A note before we start - if you are sick, please speak to your healthcare provider for medical advice - this article provides general education but is not intended to be taken as medical advice or to replace a medical assessment by your doctor.
+If you are sick, please speak to your healthcare provider for medical advice - this article provides general education but is not intended to be taken as medical advice or to replace a medical assessment by your doctor.
 Also, before you undertake any of the following suggestions, please consult with your doctor to ensure it is suitable for you.

 Get your Vitamin D checked